Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 ## TODO

-Snapper:

-- Fix ambit.
-- Are snapshots read-only?
-Where do they live?
-Can config make them read-only by default?
-- /.snapshots vs /snapshots
-- After rollback try to display other snapshots.

-Old:

 - Create scripts, insert into rd as per rob86_com/rpi-luks instructions
   - snapshot-take should work from initfs and normal environment with sudo
 - Install ubuntu without btrfs and run `sudo btrfs subvolume list -t /`